saakshiraut28/okto-sdkv2-trade-service-template-app/README.md

 The application will be accessible from your browser.
 The URL will be the following if you have not altered any other settings. http://localhost:5173/

+You might face issues with Okto wallet plugin that is installed on the browser.
+It will connect instead of Metamask.

+The quickest way is to install Phantom Wallet.
+Phantom wallet overrides the default ethereum wallet with itself.
+So whenever any app tries to connect Phantom will be selected.
+But Phanotm Wallet provides a prompt asking do you want to connect to Metamask or Phantom.
+Select Metamask.
+DO NOT SAVE this setting.
+Saving this setting will make Okto Wallet your default wallet again and cause issues while testing.

+You can also use incognito mode.
+But this might have some other issues.

 Will be providing a future update where you will have the option to wallet connect your Okto wallet to test this instead of using a metamask wallet.

+This application is also deployed at https://okto-trade-service-client-app.oktostage.com/

 # React + TypeScript + Vite